huggingface/blog/swift-coreml-llm.md

 ## Conversion to Core ML

+Core ML is Apple's native framework for Machine Learning, and also the name of the file format it uses.
+After you convert a model from (for example) PyTorch to Core ML, you can use it in your Swift apps.
+The Core ML framework automatically selects the best hardware to run your model on: the CPU, the GPU, or a specialized tensor unit called the Neural Engine.
+A combination of several of these compute units is also possible, depending on the characteristics of your system and the model details.

-To see what it looks like to convert a model in real life, we'll take a look at converting the recently-released Llama 2 model.
-The process can sometimes be convoluted, but we offer a couple of tools to help.
-They won't always work, as new models are being introduced all the time and we need to do adjustments and modifications.
+To see what it looks like to convert a model in real life, we'll look at converting the recently-released Llama 2 model.
+The process can sometimes be convoluted, but we offer some tools to help.
+These tools won't always work, as new models are being introduced all the time, and we need to make adjustments and modifications.

 Our recommended approach is:

 1. Use the [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) conversion Space:

 This is an automated tool built on top of `exporters` (see below) that either works for your model, or doesn't.
-It requires no coding at all: you enter the Hub model identifier, select the task you're planning to use the model for, and click apply.
-If conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done!
+It requires no coding: enter the Hub model identifier, select the task you plan to use the model for, and click apply.
+If the conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done!

 You can [visit the Space](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) or use it directly here:

+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.23.0/gradio.js"></script>
 <gradio-app theme_mode="light" space="coreml-projects/transformers-to-coreml"></gradio-app>